EricIkeda1/meuportfolio3.0/portfolio/README.md

-  # Portfolio with Animations
+  # Portfolio de Projetos

-  This is a code bundle for Portfolio with Animations.
-The original project is available at https://www.figma.com/design/h9jFgk7cZzNOlLtmENjAwe/Portfolio-with-Animations.
+  This is a code bundle for Portfolio de Projetos.
+The original project is available at https://www.figma.com/design/NIKLwEtrSiWjOhDTE499sm/Portfolio-de-Projetos.

   ## Running the code